mfittko/sdd-blueprint/docs/DEVELOPMENT.md

   - Captures the initial import of the blueprint skeleton and supporting docs/tests/config.
 The body enumerates each major addit ion so reviewers can skim the diff quickly.
 - `docs(blueprint): add development notes and branch strategy` (commit `06c015b`)
   - Pure documentation change focused on process guidance.
-The body summarises why work stays on `feat/sdd-blueprint` and highli ghts expectations for AI agents.
+The body summarises why work stays on `main` and highli ghts expectations for AI agents.

 When writing commit messages: